Asia-Hewett/continental_blog_spot/_posts/2020-12-09-don't-let-job-rejection-stop-you.markdown

     5. Be realistic.
 You aren't an engineer or a scientist, you are a bootcamp grad with a cert.

 Some of those bullet points might not apply to everyone, but sometimes those things need to be said again for the people in the back.

+<i>Hey reader, some of those bullet points might not apply to everyone, but sometimes those things need to be said again for the people in the back.
+As always, constructive criticism is always welcome and if you just want to chat, find me on LinkedIn and shoot me a message!</i>